 - Using a cloth or nylon brush, rub down the inside of the grill's lid and the side panels to remove any cooking and ash residue.
 If the residue is stubborn, use the Traeger grill cleaner to loosen it up.

 - Now focus on the base of the grill.
 Use a vacuum cleaner to suck up all the loose wood ash and bits of burned fat lying on the bottom of the grill.
 Make sure to suck the ash out of the firepot too.

 - Using a cloth, wipe the thermostat probe clean to ensure temperature readings won't be affected by debris covering the surface.

 - The last step is to remove the oil trap grease bucket and wash it with a detergent.

 The cast iron grill relies on the seasoning of the grate to make the surface non-stick.
 Using detergents or a wire brush on the surface will damage the protective coating.

-Re-assemble all the parts, from grease bucket to grill cover, and you're ready to go.
+Re-assemble all the parts, from the bucket to the grill cover, and you're ready to go.
 Pay special attention to the drip tray and the aluminum foil cover.

 When To Use Soap To Clean The Traeger Grill

 Detergent soap can be used on a Traeger pellet grill, even on the grease bucket and drip tray.
 However, harsh cleaning agents or power washers should never be used to clean the grill.

 Using a moistened cloth dipped in lightly soaped water will avoid wetting the grill excessively.
 Wipe down the grill with a clean cloth after applying soap to any area of the grill.

 The Traeger wood pellet grill recommendation is to use soap on the stainless steel grate for cleaning.

 The Traeger pellet grill cleaner solution is specially formulated to clean the grill without causing any damage, even with a grill brush.
 It applies to the grease bucket and drip tray.

 Chemicals in soaps tend to stick to the metal surface of the griddle even when rinsed thoroughly.
 These residues can end up in your next griddle meal and could affect the taste.